 Candidates should be aware that there are prerequisites for the Series 39 exam.
 In order to be eligible for this exam, candidates must have successfully passed either the Series 22 or Series 7 exam.

-The Series 39 exam, like all FINRA exams, can be taken at any Pearson Vue testing center.
-Pearson Vue has testing centers in most large and medium sized cities throughout the country and is open six day a week, making it a nice choice for candidates.
+The Series 39 exam, like all FINRA exams, can be taken at any FINRA approved testing center.
+Prometrics has testing centers in most large and medium sized cities throughout the country and is open six day a week, making it a nice choice for candidates.
 This exam is available year round.

-Potential candidates for this exam should note that while the exam is available year round, it cannot be taken on Sundays.
+Potential candidates for this exam should note that while the exam is available year round, most testing centers need a week or two to schedule your exam.
 This fact should be kept in mind when you are scheduling your exam and choosing your testing locations.